danrot/master-thesis/02_state-of-the-art.md

 `ItemSpecification` can be evaluated if the product which fulfills this specification also fits certain requirements.
 The `ItemDefinition` is another specialization of the `ItemSpecification`.
-It also contains the way how something is build.
+It also contains the way how something is built.
 So it represents the concrete product.
 In terms of software engineering this would be the concrete implementation of an interface.

 In addition to that each version gets a consecutive version number, which can